Experts estimate that as many as 6,000,000 individuals will be deprived of their vote this year.

 We cannot let this happen.
 We recommend that everyone check to see that your name is still on the registration list.
 Check now, and check again right before the upcoming registration deadline.
 Mark your calendar!

 Now spread the word!
 Talk to everyone you know, especially those in groups most likely to be targeted, about the importance of checking their registration.
-You can even use Vote Poke's online system to count how many people you've reached.

 If you will be outside the United States for the election, you should still be able to vote.
 The Overseas Vote Foundation website provides information about your options, as well as a ballot request form.
 Local overseas voting contacts are available here by selecting a state and a county.
 Note: There is no way to ensure a secure chain of custody of your ballot when voting from outside the U.S. We recommend that everyone who is able to do so vote in person on paper at their polling place on election day.